barrysir/stepmania-parsing-code/README.md

 # smparser
 A Stepmania file parsing/writing library built from Stepmania's source code.
 Emphasis on parsing accuracy and support for any parsing performed by Stepmania.
 Currently just the Stepmania source code made to compile standalone and some helper classes, maybe eventually it'll be a custom parser using the Stepmania code.

-Still WIP, not all functions work.
-Sorry about that.
+Still WIP, not all functions work, sorry about that.

 I'm no professional at C++, I've probably made some weird choices while wrangling the code in this library.
 If you find anything that could be improved let me know.